plblum/jivs/README.md

 - `savedInstanceState` and `savedValueHostInstanceStates` – `ValidationManager` knows how to offload its stateful data to the application.
 If you want to retain state, you’ll capture the latest states using the `onInstanceStateChanged` and `onValueHostInstanceStateChanged` events, and pass the values back into these two Config properties when you recreate it.
 - `onInstanceStateChanged` and `onValueHostInstanceStateChanged` must be setup if you maintain the states.
 They supply a copy of the states for you to save.
 - `onValueChanged` notifies you when a `ValueHost` had its value changed.
-- `onInputValueChanged` notifies you when an `InputValueHost` had its Input Value changed.
+- `onInputValueChanged` notifies you when an `FieldValueHost` had its Input Value changed.
 - `onValidationStateChanged` and `onValueHostValidationStateChanged` notifies you after a `validate function` completes, providing the results.
 -   `onConfigChanged` lets you capture the configuration for caching it to use in a later creation of ValueHostsManager.

-- `input()` adds or modifies an [InputValueHost](#valuehosts) configuration.
+- `field()` adds or modifies an [FieldValueHost](#valuehosts) configuration.
 You can chain validator functions like requireText() and regExp() to it.
 See [Configuring ValueHosts with Builder API](#configuring-valuehosts-with-the-builder-api).
-- `property()` adds or modifies a [PropertyValueHost](#valuehosts) configuration.
-You can chain validator functions like requireText() and regExp() to it.
-See [Configuring ValueHosts with Builder API](#configuring-valuehosts-with-the-builder-api).
 - `static()` adds or modifies a [StaticValueHost](#valuehosts) configuration.
 See [Configuring ValueHosts with Builder API](#configuring-valuehosts-with-the-builder-api).
 - `calc()` adds or modifies a [CalcValueHost](#valuehosts) configuration.
 See [Configuring ValueHosts with Builder API](#configuring-valuehosts-with-the-builder-api).

-- `startUILayerConfig(options)` is used when business logic first configures the ValueHosts and their validators.
+- `startUILayerConfig(options)` is used to separate business logic rules from the UI modifications.

-  Once done, its time for the UI to make extensions and modifications.
-First call startUILayerConfig().
+  Call `startUILayerConfig()` after the business logic rules are finished.
 It prepares the Builder API to merge the UI's changes and takes these actions based on the options object:
-  + favorUIMessages - When true or undefined, remove all error messages supplied by the business logic so long as there is an error message for the same error code registered in the TextLocalizerService.
-This ensures that TextLocalizerService messages are used, as any error message directly assigned to a validator overrides the TextLocalizerService.
+  + favorUIMessages - When true or undefined, remove all error messages supplied by the business logic so long as there is an error message for the same error code registered in the `TextLocalizerService`.
+This ensures that `TextLocalizerService` messages are used, as any error message directly assigned to a validator overrides the `TextLocalizerService`.

-  + convertPropertyToInput - When true or undefined, PropertyValueHosts that were created by business logic are upgraded to InputValueHosts.
-Business logic can use PropertyValueHosts for validating models in Jivs.
-This option allows the same configuration to work with both model and UI validation.
+  > When working within a ModelRules class, it automatically calls `startUILayerConfig()` prior to calling your `adaptToForm()` method.

 - `combineWithRule()` allows the UI to change a validation rule for a specific valuehost+errorCode.
 The UI incorporates the business logic's rule with its own condition by using both within a WhenCondition, AllMatchCondition, or AnyMatchCondition.
 Alternatively, supply a function that determines another way.
 - `replaceRule()` allows the UI to replace a validation rule for a specific valuehost+errorCode.
 Be careful that your replacement still confirms to the business logic's validation rule.
 - `enabler()` attaches a Condition to the ValueHost that determines if it is enabled or not.
 See [Disabling a ValueHost](#disabling-a-valuehost).

 #### Chaining Validators using the Builder API
-The `builder.field()` and `builder.property()` functions allow appending validators.
+The `builder.field()` function allows appending validators.
 Just use the name of the validator without the "Condition" suffix, and in camelCase.
 ```ts
 builder.field('StartDate').requireText().regExp(/expression/);
 ```